CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-receipt.md

 To optimize performance and prevent system delays, it is recommended to process Goods Receipts individually for each Manufacturing Order.
 This ensures efficient transaction handling and prevents system bottlenecks.

 ---
-The Pick Receipt function is a crucial tool for managing the receipt of production items efficiently.
-By following best practices, such as limiting the number of Manufacturing Orders in a single receipt and processing individual Goods Receipts, organizations can maintain smooth operations while ensuring accurate inventory management.
-For additional insights, explore the provided resources and video tutorials.